Shoreline Care Team

-After reviewing a report, a BIT member will contact the reporting party no later than the next business day.
-BIT conducts an initial assessment on every referral to determine whether initial action is warranted.
+After reviewing a report, a Care Team member will contact the reporting party no later than the next business day.
+The Care Team conducts an initial assessment on every referral to determine whether initial action is warranted.
 In many cases, the outcome of the initial assessment is simply to offer support and resources to either the individual who reports the concern, the person of concern, or both.

-In some cases, a more in-depth investigation may occur before BIT can determine next steps of intervention.
+In some cases, a more in-depth investigation may occur before The Care Team can determine next steps of intervention.
 The reporting party will be kept informed as appropriate for the situation while mindful of the privacy of all parties involved.

-If there is a potential threat, the BIT provides guidance and recommendations to the
+If there is a potential threat, The Care Team provides guidance and recommendations

-appropriate individuals to mitigate or manage the threat.
-The BIT retains all reported
+to the appropriate individuals to mitigate or manage the threat.
+The Care Team retains

-The BIT can help those who report to contact the police as well as on- and off-campus support resources if there is a safety concern.
-While maintaining privacy is BIT's goal, be aware that reports and other communication may be subject to review as outlined in federal and state laws.
+The Care Team can help those who report to contact the police as well as on- and off-campus support resources if there is a safety concern.
+While maintaining privacy is The Care Team's goal, be aware that reports and other communication may be subject to review as outlined in federal and state laws.
 The campus does not tolerate retaliation.

-- Sheryl Copeland, Interim Director, Counseling Center (BIT Chair)
+- Sheryl Copeland, Interim Director, Counseling Center (Chair)